octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/cms/agencyos.md

 ---
 draft: false
-title: AgencyOS
+title: AgencyOS fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/cms/agencyos/screenshot-1.jpg
+  description: AgencyOS provides a customizable website, self-service cloud platform, and enterprise-grade features to help agencies scale and manage their operations efficiently.
+  keywords: AgencyOS, agency management software, headless CMS, Nuxt 3, Directus backend, agency website template, cloud platform for agencies, self-service cloud, enterprise cloud, scalable agency tools, agency tools, cloud infrastructure, serverless agency solutions
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: CMS
+      url: /fully-managed-open-source-services/applications/cms
+    - name: AgencyOS
+      url: /fully-managed-open-source-services/applications/cms/agencyos

 content:
   id: agencyos
   name: AgencyOS
   logo: /images/applications/cms/agencyos/logo.png
   website: https://www.agencyos.dev/
   iframe_website: /website/applications/cms/agencyos
-  dashboardImage: /images/applications/cms/agencyos/screenshot-1.png
-  short_description: Open source operating system for digital agencies.
-Built with Directus and Nuxt.
-  description: AgencyOS is everything you need to get your agency off the ground or improve tooling for your existing company.
-Nuxt 3 Website / Application + Directus Backend.
+  description: "AgencyOS is a comprehensive platform designed to streamline the operations of your agency, whether you're starting fresh or improving an existing setup.
+Built with Nuxt 3 for the frontend and Directus as the backend, AgencyOS offers a powerful, flexible system that simplifies website management, data handling, and cloud infrastructure.
+This all-in-one solution ensures your agency runs smoothly with easy-to-use tools, allowing you to focus on delivering excellent services to clients.
+AgencyOS brings together a customizable website template, on-demand cloud infrastructure, and enterprise-level features, helping agencies scale and thrive in a competitive landscape."
   features:
     - title: Website
-      description: When you’re hard at work delivering for clients - your site tends to suffer.
-AgencyOS includes a beautiful website template that’s easily customizable and already integrated with an easy-to-use headless CMS.
+      description: "AgencyOS includes a beautiful and customizable website template that integrates seamlessly with a user-friendly headless CMS.
+Perfect for agencies looking to maintain a professional online presence without compromising on flexibility."
-    - title: On-demand cloud
+    - title: On-demand Cloud
-      description: With thousands of users, the Directus self-service cloud platform provides a dashboard for quickly spinning up fully managed Directus projects.
+      description: "Leverage Directus’ self-service cloud platform to quickly launch and manage fully managed projects.
+Ideal for agencies that need fast, scalable infrastructure to support their growing needs."
-    - title: Enterprise cloud
+    - title: Enterprise Cloud
-      description: Directus allows you to move your business serverless with a modern API pipeline and a code-free data exploration app, all powered by a tailored, enterprise-scale platform.
+      description: "AgencyOS offers an enterprise-grade cloud solution, enabling agencies to move to a serverless infrastructure with a modern API pipeline and a code-free data exploration app, all powered by Directus"
-    - title: Revise and revert
+    - title: Revise and Revert
-      description: All updates are saved as revisions, so you can easily revert items to any previous point.
+      description: "With AgencyOS, every update is saved as a revision, giving you the ability to easily revert to any previous version.
+This feature ensures that no changes are permanent without a backup plan, offering peace of mind during updates and adjustments."
+    - title: Scalable Architecture
+      description: "The platform is built to scale with your agency.
+Whether you’re a small startup or an established enterprise, AgencyOS adapts to your growth with reliable performance and seamless integration."
+    - title: Customizable Workflows
+      description: "AgencyOS provides customizable workflows to manage tasks, projects, and client communications.
+Tailor the system to your agency's unique processes for maximum efficiency and organization."
   screenshots:
     - /images/applications/cms/agencyos/screenshot-1.png
     - /images/applications/cms/agencyos/screenshot-2.png